The many routes to the ubiquitous Bradley-Terry model: Quasi-symmetry and consistent estimators

 An argument very much like the one in the previous section may be followed to motivate this, that we must consider the strength of opposition in aggregating wins and that we can do this iteratively.
 In the RPI it is assumed that the previous iterations carry information that should be retained in the overall rating and that three such applications is sufficient.

-The choice of win percentage as the initial rating vector and of the proportion of matches as the relevant weighting factor when taking account of the strength of opposition is not unintuitive, but not exclusively so.
+The choice of win percent as the initial rating vector and of the proportion of matches as the relevant weighting factor when taking account of the strength of opposition is intuitive, but not exclusively so.
 For example, one might instead take each team's win-loss ratio as the initial rating.
-To account for the strength of opposition one might weight wins by the opposition's rating rather than weighting matches, and then normalise those weighted wins by the number of losses.
-The 0.25/0.5/0.25 weighting is arbitrary and indeed has been criticised as overweighting the strength of a team's opposition and for producing perverse incentives \citep{baker2014death}.
+To account for the strength of opposition one might weight wins by the opposition's rating and then normalize those weighted wins by the number of losses, rather than weighting matches as in the RPI.
+The 0.25/0.5/0.25 weighting is arbitrary and indeed has been criticized as over-weighting the strength of a team's opposition and for producing perverse incentives \citep{baker2014death}.
 In the absence of any clear reason to do otherwise, an equal weighting might instead be applied.
 This would give an initial rating vector

 and considering down to an opposition's opposition's strength as in RPI